About the President

 A visionary leader and accomplished scholar, Vistasp M. Karbhari took office in June 2013 as the eighth president of The University of Texas at Arlington.
 He is a professor in the Department of Mechanical and Aerospace Engineering and the Department of Civil Engineering.

 As president, he is committed to advancing UT Arlington’s national and international profile while strengthening excellence in research and teaching and ensuring the success of the University’s 33,800 undergraduate and graduate students.

-A prolific researcher, President Karbhari is an expert in the processing and mechanics of composites, durability of materials, infrastructure rehabilitation, and multi-threat mitigation and has authored or co-authored more than 460 papers in journals and conference proceedings and edited or co-edited four books.
+A prolific researcher, President Karbhari is an expert in the processing and mechanics of composites, durability of materials, infrastructure rehabilitation, and multi-threat mitigation and has authored or co-authored more than 460 papers in journals and conference proceedings and edited or co-edited six books.
 He holds one patent and has served as principal investigator or co-principal investigator on more than $37 million in research projects.

-President Karbhari earned a bachelor’s degree in civil engineering and a master’s degree in structures, both from the University of Poona in India, and a Ph.D. with a dissertation in composite materials from the University of Delaware.
+President Karbhari earned a bachelor’s degree in civil engineering and a master’s degree with a specialization in structures, both from the University of Poona in India, and a Ph.D. with a dissertation in composite materials from the University of Delaware.
 During his more than 20 years in higher education, he has received numerous awards for research, teaching, and innovation.